DBInstance

 are collected for the DB instance.
 To disable collection of Enhanced Monitoring

 metrics, specify 0.
-The default is 0.

 If MonitoringRoleArn is specified, then you must set MonitoringInterval to